-Closing date for reporting of Political Donations by Third Parties was 31st March, 2021.
+Closing date for reporting of Political Donations by Third Parties is 31st March, 2022.

 The provisions of the Local Elections [Disclosure of Donations and Expenditure] Act 1999 as amended in relation to third parties are designed to bring such person or persons within the political donation regime in operation at local government level.

 A "third party" is defined in the legislation as any person, other than a political party registered in the Register of Political Parties under Part III of the Electoral Act 1992 or a candidate at an election, who accepts, in a particular year, a donation the value of which exceeds €100.